-One of our first adventures this year, brought us to the 100 caves of Yoshimi, a country designated historical site.
+One of our first adventures this year (2015), brought us to the 100 caves of Yoshimi, a country designated historical site.
 The caves are tombs and there are actually 219 of them.
 They are the largest cluster of tombs of this type in the whole of Japan and have been nicknamed the Japanese Cappadocia.
 A description I must admit I find hyperbolic.
 It was our first time to visit the caves and an attraction of that type.
 I wasn’t sure how much the kids would enjoy it.
 Much to my delight, they were really eager to explore the terrain and the facilities on site.

-I really enjoyed our morning there, too.
-However, a note to parents, it is not the safest of places to bring more than 2 small children per adult.
+One thing to note: it is not the safest of places to bring more than 2 small children per adult.
 On our very first visit it was just me with my 4 and my youngest was still a newborn.
 I had her in a baby carrier and my 2 year old held my hand, but my then 3 year old and 5 year old ran ahead to climb the stairs to the top of the hill.
 They were okay, but an accident could easily happen as the hill is very steep and there are limited guard rails and the ones that do exist my kids would slip through!
 Also, in the summer and autumn they have a problem with killer hornets.
-Another thing to note for parents with small children; leave your buggy / stroller in the car as you can’t bring it up the hill or stairs or into the caves.
-You can wheel it through the bunkers though.
 All that said, it is still a place worth visiting!

-You can partake of craft workshops on the grounds if you book in advance.
+- You can partake of craft workshops on the grounds if you book in advance.

 - There are 2 restaurants, one of which is also a shop, and a rest area.